LakasNetwork/coachrye/_posts/2025-03-15-art-of-precision.md

 published: true
 ---

-When I first joined Next Step as a consultant, I was shocked by how detailed they were in their planning.
+When I first joined <a href="https://findthenextstep.com" target="_blank">Next Step</a> as a consultant, I was shocked by how detailed they were in their planning.

 We were preparing the convention center for a national event, setting up activities (we never called them "games").
 At first, it seemed like standard event prep—taping the floor to mark station placements, dividing the space evenly.
 But then I saw just how far they took it.